GLOBAL ECONOMIC OVERVIEW

 Employee Engagement

-Womens Day Celebrations: At Page Industries, we recognise the contribution of the strong women workforce in our business as well as everyday life.
-We strive to provide a safe and nurturing work environment to our women workforce who are significant contributors to the companys growth.
+Womens Day Celebrations: At Page Industries, we recognize the contribution of the strong women workforce in our business as well as everyday life.
+We strive to provide a safe and nurturing work environment to our women workforce who are significant contributors to the Companys growth.
 Currently, 80% of our employees are women.
+We organized a session on financial literacy for women on the account of International Womens Day.

 Safety Day Celebrations: The National Safety Day/Week is celebrated in India every year on the 4th of March to build safety awareness.
 PAGEians across all units observe safety day with events and competitive games on the theme for the year, followed by a safety pledge taken by all employees.

-Year-on-year, the Company presents a Long Service Award to all employees and staff members who have dedicated 10 years of service to Page Industries.
-During 2022-23, 226 employees were felicitated for their dedication and long-term service to the company.
-This has been steadily increasing, which reflects employees loyalty, culture and a great place to build their career.
+Year-on-year, the Company presents a Long Service Award to all employees and staff members who have dedicated 10 years of service to Page Industries Limited.
+During 202425, 764 employees were felicitated for their dedication and long-term service to the Company.
+This number/ strength has been steadily increasing, which reflects employees loyalty, culture and a great place to build their career.

 Compliance Mantra

-We have deployed in place, Compliance Mantra Software, an automated robust compliance monitoring tool, since 2013.
+We have deployed in place Compliance Mantra Software, an automated robust compliance monitoring tool, since 2013.
 The software facilities in ensuring prompt performance and on-time completion of compliance tasks under various statutes, as well as additional tasks, and over and above the statutory requirements.
-The automation has helped us not only in listing out all applicable statues relevant to our industry, but also in generating / updating instant reports from various factories in different locations, e-database, uniform process, licenses and documents, on a regular basis.
+The automation has helped us not only in listing out & monitoring all compliances under all applicable statues relevant to our industry, but also in generating / updating instant reports from various factories in different locations, e-databases, uniform process, licenses and documents, on a regular basis.
 The software also facilitates in ensuring clear accountability, adherence with timelines and process workflows, and in enabling generation / updation of reports and compliance trackers.
 At present, 101 users are effectively using the software tool for carrying out various tasks which has ensured that at least 11,655 compliance tasks / areas are captured annually.
-Our internal compliance team monitors adherences, collates data and reports periodically, to the leadership team.
+Our internal compliance team monitors adherences, collates data and reports periodically to the leadership team.

 Wrap Certifications